abapPM/ABAP-Tap/README.md

 Stop writing long `cl_abap_unit_assert` statements.
 Use short `tap` methods that you can chain as well!

-The project supports creating and testing of snapshots as well.
+The project also supports creating and testing snapshots.

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-Tap/blob/main/LICENSE)

 > [!IMPORTANT]
 > This project is still experimental.
 All features described below are implemented.
-> There are some test classes to validate the core features but it's missing full test coverage.
+> There are some test classes to validate the core features, but they lack full test coverage.
 > Any help to implement more tests is much appreciated.

 ## Usage